Code-with-Us/FCC-tribute-page/README.md

 ***I hope these rough ideas help you visualize what our curriculum could be like.***

-Learn Responsive Web Design
+Learn Responsive Web Design \

-Learn HTML by Building a Cat Photo App
+Learn HTML by Building a Cat Photo App \

-Learn CSS by Building a Picasso Painting
+Learn CSS by Building a Picasso Painting \

-Learn the CSS Box Model by Building a Rothko Painting
+Learn the CSS Box Model by Building a Rothko Painting \

-Learn CSS Variables by Building a City Skyline
+Learn CSS Variables by Building a City Skyline \

-Learn CSS Animations by Building a Ferris Wheel
+Learn CSS Animations by Building a Ferris Wheel \

-Learn Typography by Building a Nutrition Label
+Learn Typography by Building a Nutrition Label \

-Learn Accessibility by Building a Website for Blind People
+Learn Accessibility by Building a Website for Blind People \

-Learn Responsive Web Design by Building a Piano
+Learn Responsive Web Design by Building a Piano \

-Learn CSS Flexbox by Building a Photo Gallery
+Learn CSS Flexbox by Building a Photo Gallery \
 Learn CSS Grid by Building a Magazine

 **Required Project: Build a Tribute Page**
 **Required Project: Build a Survey Form**

-**Required Project: Build a Product Landing Page**

-**Required Project: Build a Technical Documentation Page**

-**Required Project: Build a Personal Portfolio Webpage**
+**Required Project: Build a Product Landing Page** **Required Project: Build a Technical Documentation Page** **Required Project: Build a Personal Portfolio Webpage**

-Learn Algorithms and Data Structures
+Learn Algorithms and Data Structures \

-Learn Basic JavaScript by Building a Role Playing Game
+Learn Basic JavaScript by Building a Role Playing Game \

-Learn Intermediate JavaScript by Building a Fitness Tracker
+Learn Intermediate JavaScript by Building a Fitness Tracker \

-Learn Regular Expressions by Building a Spam Filter
+Learn Regular Expressions by Building a Spam Filter \

-Learn Debugging by building an Earthquake Warning System
+Learn Debugging by building an Earthquake Warning System \

-Learn Data Structures by Building a Shopping Cart
+Learn Data Structures by Building a Shopping Cart \

-Learn Algorithms by Building a Search Engine
+Learn Algorithms by Building a Search Engine \
 Learn Functional Programming by Building a Spreadsheet

 **Required Project: Palindrome Checker**

-**Required Project: Roman Numeral Converter**

-**Required Project: Caesars Cipher**
+**Required Project: Roman Numeral Converter** **Required Project: Caesars Cipher**

-**Required Project: Telephone Number Validator**

-**Required Project: Cash Register**
+**Required Project: Telephone Number Validator** **Required Project: Cash Register**

-Learn Front End Libraries
+Learn Front End Libraries \

-Learn React by Building Flappy Bird
+Learn React by Building Flappy Bird \

-Learn Redux by Building Tetris
+Learn Redux by Building Tetris \
 Learn TypeScript by Building a Poker Game

-**Required Project: Build a Random Quote Machine**

-**Required Project: Build a Markdown Previewer**

-**Required Project: Build a Drum Machine**
+**Required Project: Build a Random Quote Machine** **Required Project: Build a Markdown Previewer** **Required Project: Build a Drum Machine**

-**Required Project: Build a JavaScript Calculator**

-**Required Project: Build a Pomodoro Clock**
+**Required Project: Build a JavaScript Calculator** **Required Project: Build a Pomodoro Clock**

-Learn Data Visualization\
+Learn Data Visualization \
-<br>Learn CSV by Building a Mailing List</br>
+Learn CSV by Building a Mailing List \
-Learn JSON by Building a Sports League
+Learn JSON by Building a Sports League \
-Learn XML by Building an RSS Feed
+Learn XML by Building an RSS Feed \
-Learn AJAX by Building a View Counter
+Learn AJAX by Building a View Counter \
-Lean Data Visualization by Building a Dashboard
+Lean Data Visualization by Building a Dashboard \
-Learn SVG by Building a Solar System
+Learn SVG by Building a Solar System \
-Learn D3 by Building a Map of Earth
+Learn D3 by Building a Map of Earth \

-**Required Project: Visualize Data with a Bar Chart**

-**Required Project: Visualize Data with a Scatterplot Graph**

-**Required Project: Visualize Data with a Heat Map**

-**Required Project: Visualize Data with a Choropleth Map**

-**Required Project: Visualize Data with a Treemap Diagram**
+**Required Project: Visualize Data with a Bar Chart** **Required Project: Visualize Data with a Scatterplot Graph** **Required Project: Visualize Data with a Heat Map** **Required Project: Visualize Data with a Choropleth Map** **Required Project: Visualize Data with a Treemap Diagram**

 Learn APIs and Microservices \